 - Account setup and sign-in during installation is optional, which can help with privacy.

 - Performance is not bad.
-It’s not going to be as fast as Debian or Mint, especially on older hardware, but it will perform decently.
+It’s not going to be as fast as Debian or Mint on older hardware, but it will perform decently.
 It’s probably similar to the performance you’d get from Windows 10 or 11.
 I put it on a laptop from 2018 (i5-8th gen processor), and it ran just fine.
-Memory usage was about 2.5 GB after startup.
+Memory usage was about 2.5 GB after startup, which is a bit high in the Linux world but pretty normal by today’s standards when compared to Windows 11 or macOS.

 The Bad

 - Not fully translated.
-Some elements of the operating system still have little bits of Chinese characters, including the intro Welcome Screen.
-I think the Welcome Screen of every OS should match the selected language, or else it’s not much good.
+Some elements of the operating system still have little bits of Chinese characters, including the intro Welcome Screen, which is not helpful for a Welcome Screen.
+However, I get it.
+The target audience for this system is the Chinese people.
+An English audience may not even be secondary in their target markets.

 - Funny translations.
 I noticed in the Software Store that they machine translated everything from Chinese to English… rather than simply pulling the English description for apps that the app developers have created.
 This results in oddities like, “No matter where you are, we can contact you!” for Thunderbird or “Moving your finger to fall in love with editing” for OpenShot.